 While the laws on audio recording are clear in Massachusetts, our courts have not yet fully developed the law under our privacy statute as it relates to video surveillance.
 Given the broad rights people have over their own homes, and conversely the limited rights to privacy people generally enjoy in the home of others, it would seem that some kinds of video surveillance would be held to be legal in Massachusetts.
 It is up to the courts to determine the exact reaches of our privacy statute, and whether the statute provides any protection to in-home employees beyond what is set forth in the Domestic Workers Bill of Rights Act.

-If you have questions about Massachusetts laws related to recording others, or are being accused of making such recordings, you can contact our attorneys at (617) 742-6020.
+If you are being accused of making such recordings, please contact us or call our office at 617-742-6020.